gokgokdak/tornadocash-py/README.md

 Node.js runtime is required, version 14 or above is recommended.

+Setup boolean variable `BUNDLED_NODE_JS` to specify the runtime.

-By default, it uses Node.js binary runtime bundled in the `./zk/bin` directory, to use your local  Node.js, please set the `BUNDLED_NODE_JS` variable to `False` in `config.py`, and make sure the `node` command is available in your system PATH.
+If `True`, will try to use the Node.js runtime on your machine if found, please make sure command `node` is available in your PATH environment, otherwise use the bundled binary under the `./zk/bin/` directory.
+If `False`, only the bundled binary under the `./zk/bin/` directory will be used.

 ![](/assets/readme_nodejs.png)